javascript-tutorial/en.javascript.info/1-js/01-getting-started/4-devtools/article.md

 Now `key:Cmd+Opt+C` can toggle the console.
 Also, note that the new top menu item named "Develop" has appeared.
 It has many commands and options.

+## Node.js

+If you are familiar with the command prompt, Terminal on a Mac, or Bash in general, you can try [Node.js](https://nodejs.org/).
+After installing, you can use the interactive console by typing `node` and Enter.
+Type `.help` for initial help, or any JavaScript code or expression such as `[1, ...[3,5,7], 9, 11]` to start running or evaluating.
+The result and returned value will be shown immediately.
+To quit, usually it is CTRL-D on a blank line, on any Unix-like system.

+You can also use `node myFile.js` to run JavaScript code contained in a file.
+This has an advantage of a new environment every time you run it.
+If you run the code in a web browser or inside of Node.js interactive console, then a variable previously defined by `let a = 1` will get a complaint if you are to run this line again (if you copy and paste some code to try out).

 ## Summary

 - Developer tools allow us to see errors, run commands, examine variables, and much more.